[ Main contents start here ]

 Nurturing Future Top Management

-MUFG is advancing the development of next-generation management talent who will lead transformation and challenges, and be responsible for value creation.
-In FY2018, MUFG University was launched for line managers and above, and to date, more than 1,200 employees have attended (171 in FY2021, 193 in FY2022, 206 in FY2023).
+MUFG is committed to developing next-generation management talent who will lead transformation and challenges and drive value creation.
+MUFG University was launched in FY2018 for line managers and above, and to date, more than 1,500 employees have attended (171 in FY2021, 193 in FY2022, 206 in FY2023, and 266 in FY2024).

-Through these programs, MUFG aims to deepen the understanding of organizational management, instill the MUFG culture, and enhance communication between management and employees.
-This approach ensures the long-term development of cross-group and global leaders who can excel in various fields.
-Additionally, it focuses on the early identification of next-generation management candidates, their strategic placement in key positions, and the steady expansion of MUFG's management talent pool.
+Through these programs, MUFG aims to deepen understanding of organizational management, embed MUFG’s culture, and strengthen communication between management and employees.
+This approach ensures the long-term development of cross-group and global leaders who can excel across diverse fields, while also enabling early identification of next-generation management talent, strategic placement in key positions, and steady expansion of MUFG’s management talent pool.

 Nurturing Future Top Management: MUFG University